moorepants/eme134/content/pages/syllabus.rst

 per business day late** on all assignments.

 ==================== =====
-Homework             10%
+Homework             30%
 Midterm              30%
-Final                60%
+Final                40%
 ==================== =====

 .. _canvas.ucdavis.edu: http://canvas.ucdavis.edu

 Homework
    Weekly homework will be assigned which will be due before class the following week.
+Unique solutions are required from each student.
 Midterm
-   You will have to complete a one hour in class exam.
+   You will have to complete a take-home midterm exam.
+You may not work with others on this exam.
 Final
-   You will have to complete a two hour in class exam.
+   You will have to complete a two hour in-class exam.

 Canvas
 ======